Relintai/pandemonium_engine_docs/usage/best_practices/godot_interfaces.md

 ```

-These strategies contribute to Godot's flexible design.
+These strategies contribute to Pandemonium's flexible design.
 Between them, users
 have a breadth of tools to meet their specific needs.